edobelini/Lab-Scita/README.md

 <details><summary><a href="andrea.disanza@ifom.eu"><font size="+1"> Andrea Disanza </font> </a>
 </summary>
 </p align="justified">
 My name is Andrea Disanza and I am a Cellular and Molecular Biologist.
 I earned my degree in Biological Sciences at “Università degli Studi di Milano” and my PhD in partnership with the Open University, London, UK, carrying out my research project at the European Institute of Oncology (IEO) and at IFOM ETS, Milan, Italy, under the supervision of Prof. Giorgio Scita and Prof. Pier Paolo di Fiore and at the LEBS, CNRS, Gif-sur-Yvette, France under the supervision of Dr. Marie France Carlier.
 I completed my scientific training with a two years Post Doc.
-Since 2008 I hold the position of Staff Scientist in the laboratory of Prof. Giorgio Scita “Mechanism of tumor cell migration” and the position of Teaching Assistant in General Patology at “Università degli Studi di Milano”, Dipartimento Scienze della Saute, Milan, Italy.
-My research experience ranges across several subjects: molecular biology, cell biology and biochemistry, biochemistry and actin biochemistry, ex vivo and in vivo mouse models and microscopy (Wide Field/Confocal/TIRF).
+Since 2008 I've been holding the position of Staff Scientist in the laboratory of Prof. Giorgio Scita “Mechanism of tumor cell migration” and the position of Teaching Assistant in General Patology at “Università degli Studi di Milano”, Dipartimento Scienze della Saute, Milan, Italy.
+My research experiences ranges across several subjects: molecular biology, cell biology and biochemistry, biochemistry and actin biochemistry, ex vivo and in vivo mouse models and microscopy (Wide Field/Confocal/TIRF).
 My studies are focused on the interplay between membrane and actin dynamics in the control of migratory and invasive strategies in cancer with an insight in the role of the I-BAR containing protein IRSp53.
 </p>
 </details>